 On January 19, 2017, two Broadcom subsidiaries, BRCM and Broadcom Cayman Finance Limited, or the Co-Issuers, completed the issuance and sale of senior unsecured notes, or Senior Notes, in an aggregate principal amount of \$13,550 million.
 Each series of Senior Notes is fully and unconditionally guaranteed, jointly and severally, on an unsecured, unsubordinated basis by Broadcom, the Partnership, and BC Luxembourg S.à r.l., an indirect subsidiary of Broadcom, or collectively, the Guarantors, subject to certain release conditions described in the indenture governing the Senior Notes, or the Indenture.
 The Co-Issuers may redeem all or a portion of the Senior Notes at any time prior to their maturity, subject to a specified make-whole premium as set forth in the Indenture.
 In the event of a change of control triggering event, each holder of Senior Notes will have the right to require us to purchase for cash all or a portion of their Senior Notes at a redemption price of 101% of the aggregate principal amount of such Senior Notes plus accrued and unpaid interest.
 The Indenture also contains covenants that restrict, among other things, the ability of Broadcom and its subsidiaries to incur additional secured debt and consummate certain sale and leaseback transactions, and the ability of the Co-Issuers and the Guarantors to merge, consolidate or sell all or substantially all of their assets.
+We were in compliance with all of the covenants described in the Indenture as of July 30, 2017.

-The Co-Issuers used the net proceeds, plus cash on hand, to repay all of the term loans outstanding under our guaranteed, collateralized credit agreement, or the 2016 Credit Agreement, dated February 1, 2016, in the aggregate amount of \$13,555 million and to pay \$107 million of related fees and expenses.
-In addition, we paid \$20 million in related fees and expenses in the fiscal quarter ended April 30, 2017.
-Each series of Senior Notes pays interest semi-annually in cash in arrears on January 15 and July 15 of each year, beginning on July 15, 2017.
+The Co-Issuers used the net proceeds, plus cash on hand, to repay all of the term loans outstanding under our guaranteed, collateralized credit agreement, or the 2016 Credit Agreement, dated February 1, 2016, in the aggregate amount of \$13,555 million and to pay \$127 million of related fees and expenses.
+Each series of Senior Notes pays interest semi-annually in cash in arrears on January 15 and July 15 of each year, which began on July 15, 2017.
 The Senior Notes are recorded as long-term debt, net of original issue discount and capitalized debt issuance costs.
 The discount and debt issuance costs associated with the issuance of the Senior Notes are amortized to interest expense over their respective terms.
 The effective interest rates for fixed-rate debt include the stated interest on the notes, the accretion of the original issue discount and amortization of the debt issuance costs.

-As a result of the repayment of the outstanding term loans under the 2016 Credit Agreement during the two fiscal quarters ended April 30, 2017, we wrote-off \$159 million of debt issuance costs, which were included in loss on extinguishment of debt in the condensed consolidated statements of operations.
+As a result of the repayment of the outstanding term loans under the 2016 Credit Agreement, during the three fiscal quarters ended July 30, 2017, we wrote-off \$159 million of debt issuance costs, which were included in loss on extinguishment of debt in the condensed consolidated statements of operations.

-In connection with the issuance of the Senior Notes, the Co-Issuers and Guarantors entered into a registration rights agreement pursuant to which they agreed to use commercially reasonable efforts to file one or more registration statements pursuant to the Securities Act of 1933, as amended, to exchange each series of Senior Notes for new notes, with terms substantially identical in all material respects to such series of Senior Notes and to cause the registration statement to be declared effective on or before July 13, 2018.
-If the Co-Issuers and Guarantors do not comply with these obligations with respect to a series of the Senior Notes, they will be subject to interest penalties.
+In connection with the issuance of the Senior Notes, the Co-Issuers and Guarantors entered into a registration rights agreement pursuant to which they agreed to use commercially reasonable efforts to file one or more registration statements pursuant to the Securities Act of 1933, as amended, to exchange each series of Senior Notes for new notes, with terms substantially identical in all material respects to such series of Senior Notes and to cause the registration statement to be declared effective by the SEC on or before July 13, 2018.
+If the Co-Issuers and Guarantors do not comply with these obligations with respect to each series of the Senior Notes, they will be subject to interest penalties.